 Who Should Use a Mako3

 Beginner to intermediate players who want a straight shooter should grab this disc.
 Since it flies so neutral, the Mako3 promotes smooth and fundamentally sound throwing form, and is excellent for learning clean throwing technique.
-Many players note that is doubles as a putting option, making it ideal for players who prefer to carry just a few discs.
+Many players note that is doubles as a putting option (perhaps due to the aforementioned convex rim shape).

 Who Should Use A Discraft Buzzz